zachhhhh/WhisperLiveKit/README.md

 1. **Host the FastAPI app** behind a production-grade HTTP(S) server (like **Uvicorn + Nginx** or Docker).
 If you use HTTPS, use "wss" instead of "ws" in WebSocket URL.
 2. The **HTML/JS page** can be served by the same FastAPI app or a separate static host.
 3. Users open the page in **Chrome/Firefox** (any modern browser that supports MediaRecorder + WebSocket).
 No additional front-end libraries or frameworks are required.
-The WebSocket logic in `live_transcription.html` is minimal enough to adapt for your own custom UI or embed in other pages.

 ## Acknowledgments

-This project builds upon the foundational work of the Whisper Streaming project.
+This project builds upon the foundational work of the Whisper Streaming and Diart projects.
 We extend our gratitude to the original authors for their contributions.